peerigon/eslint-config-peerigon/README.md

 Coding rules and coding conventions are always a hot topic because they tend to be subjective.
 But for the benefit of all team members, it's reasonable to have common rules among projects.

-In order to make good decisions, we judge our rules by these features, ordered by priority:
+We judge our rules by these features, ordered by priority:

 1. Ease of reading
 2. Ease of refactoring
 3. Ease of writing

 Because,<br>
-code is read more often than it's changed and<br>
+we read code more often then we change it and<br>
-code is changed more often than it's written.
+we change core more often then we write it.

 ---

-Since the "ease of reading" tends to be very subjective again, we should stick to well-known typography rules:
+Since the "ease of reading" tends to be subjective again, we should stick to well-known typography rules:

 ### Avoid long lines

 ```
-This line is very hard to follow because it is very long.
-The human eye is not used to follow a straight line for so long that's why it feels more comfortable to have some line breaks in between
+This line is hard to follow because it's long.
+The human eye is not used to follow a straight line for so long that's why it feels more comfortable to have some line breaks between them.
 ```

 ### Avoid unbalanced lines